fahimSaigon/vue_tree/README.md

 so, i use echarts of which already imported by them.

-i still at working until the last day of the year, it's a greay pity !!!
+i still at working until the last day of the year, it's a great pity !!!